Vigris/all-work-no-play/README.md

 # All Work, No Play
 ## An AIF game written in Inform 7

-This is my first attempt at placing something on GitHub, so I'll be using it not only to finally get something out the door, but to learn the basics of general version control and (hopefully) online collaboration.
+This is my first attempt at working with a project on GitHub, so I'll be using it not only to finally get something out the door, but to learn the basics of general version control and (hopefully) online collaboration.

 ## Overview
 ### What kind of game is this?